 - Organ perforation

 In July 2013, a federal jury awarded $2 million damages against Bard, a verdict that included punitive damages.
 Another bellwether trial against Bard is scheduled to begin on May 19th.
 At least two other Ethicon federal trials are expected to begin later this year.
 State trials have moved forward against these manufacturers as well.
 In the summer of 2012, a California jury awarded $5.5 million against C.R.
 Bard, to a victim that underwent nine revision surgeries.
-In March of last year, a New Jersey jury awarded $11.1 million against Ethicon to victim that was required to undergo eighteen revision surgeries.
+In March of last year, a New Jersey jury awarded $11.1 million against Ethicon to a victim who underwent eighteen revision surgeries.

 Filing a Lawsuit